isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-05-10-post-TraceTogether Programme Data Deregistration (PQ Reply by Minister Vivian Balakrishnan).md

 ## Answer

-**Written Answer by Dr Vivian Balakrishnan, Minister-in-Charge of the Smart Nation Initiative and Minister for Foreign Affairs (for the Prime Minister)**
+**Written answer by Dr Vivian Balakrishnan, Minister-in-Charge of the Smart Nation Initiative and Minister for Foreign Affairs (for the Prime Minister)**

 As of the 30th  of April 2021, there were 4,923,054 individuals on board the TraceTogether (TT) programme, or approximately 92% of the population above the age of 6 years.
 As of the same date, only 1,155 users (or 0.021% of the population above the age of 6 years) had requested deregistration from the TT programme.